simonecorsi/awesome/README.md

 *   [ampproject/worker-dom](https://github.com/ampproject/worker-dom) - The same DOM API and Frameworks you know, but in a Web Worker.
 *   [vkurchatkin/koa-connect](https://github.com/vkurchatkin/koa-connect) - Use connect and express middleware in koa
 *   [davidtheclark/cosmiconfig](https://github.com/davidtheclark/cosmiconfig) - Find and load configuration from a package.json property, rc file, or CommonJS module
+*   [wyattjoh/rate-limit-redis](https://github.com/wyattjoh/rate-limit-redis) - A rate limiting store for express-rate-limit with Redis
 *   [eropple/taskbotjs](https://github.com/eropple/taskbotjs) - The best JavaScript/TypeScript job processing framework on the planet.
 *   [hinok/react-router-last-location](https://github.com/hinok/react-router-last-location) - Provides access to the last location in react + react-router (v4.x, v5.x) applications. ❤️ Using hooks? useLastLocation | 💉 Using HOC? withLastLocation
 *   [express-validator/express-validator](https://github.com/express-validator/express-validator) - An express.js middleware for validator.js.